gardenlinux/gardenlinux/docs/architecture/decisions/0021-use-of-tiger-tool-in-tests-ng.md

 ## Decision

-The proposal is to NOT to migrate tiger test case to the tests-ng.
+We do not migrate the tiger test case to the tests-ng.

 ## Consequences